alexdiliberto/alexdiliberto.github.io/_posts/2014-06-01-ember-toggle-all-checkbox.md

 description: Quick tutorial regarding a common UI pattern for Ember using checkboxes to display a list of items with a 'Toggle All' checkbox for the list.
 ---

 I recently read an interesting article by Mark Przepiora titled [Ember.js Recipes: Checkboxable Index Pages Using itemController](http://codeflip.przepiora.ca/blog/2014/05/22/ember-js-recipes-checkboxable-index-pages-using-itemcontroller/).
 Mark makes several good points regarding the logical separation between controllers and models in Ember.
-He shows how to identify use cases when it's appropriate to leverage an {% i %}itemController{% ei %} to wrap each item in a collection.
+He shows how to identify use cases when it's appropriate to leverage an <code class="inline-code">itemController</code> to wrap each item in a collection.
 Here is his JS Bin demo which shows a simple implementation for a UI structure with a list of checkbox items and a delete button.

 <a class="jsbin-embed" href="http://emberjs.jsbin.com/kiwijowe/9/embed?output">Mark's JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>